Mino1289/Python-for-Numworks/README.md

 ## How to install mathsup and physicsup
 1. Installation
 First of all, go to my workshop at numworks <a href="https://workshop.numworks.com/python/mino-1289/">here</a>.
-Plug your calculator in your computer and press the "Send to the Calculator" button.
+Plug your calculator in your computer and press the `Send to the Calculator` button.

 2. Using all the commands
 Now that you have installed mathsup and/or physicsup, you wille be able to use them.